scalableinternetservices/ucsb_website/_slide_src/01_course_introduction.md

 * Name and email address
 * Your education level and year (e.g., 2nd year MS)
 * What is your prior experience with Internet technology?
-* What you hope to gain from this class?
+* What do you hope to gain from this class?

 ---